 The University of Mississippi has over 250 officially registered student organizations on campus.
 Explore this page for more information about international and campus student organizations that may be of interest to our international student community.
 You can search for all organizations at the ForUM or look at intercultural organizations specifically

 The mission of the African Caribbean Association (ACA) is to address issues affecting African and Caribbean students and to facilitate cultural diversity awareness and social interaction within the community and the campus of the University of Mississippi.
-The African Caribbean Association hosts ACA Night and is actively involved in the community.
-More information can be found at the African Caribbean Association Facebook Page.
+More information can be found at the African Caribbean Association Forum page.

 The Association of Bangladeshi Students & Scholars is formed by the Bangladeshi people here at Ole Miss to support and organize the Bangladeshi students and to promote the Bengali language and Bangladeshi culture within the ole miss community.
 Those who are interested and want to know about our culture and our country please feel free to join us.
 We will greatly appreciate your presence in our community.
 Visit their Facebook group here.

 The Friendship Association of Chinese Students and Scholars motto of the organization is to keep all Chinese students and scholars together and broadcast Chinese culture.
 Everyone is welcome to join the Friendship Association of Chinese Students and Scholars.
 Events include Chinese New Year and Mid-Autumn Festival parties.
 More information can be found by reaching out to them via the FACSS ForUM page

 Members of the Indian Student Association welcome both Indian students and students interested in Indian culture to join them.
 The ISA group seeks to unify us all and bring us together, to urge the members to interact as a close, well-knit Indian community, to present and interpret society and diverse cultures of India and to promote Indo-American friendship and international goodwill.
 Visit their Facebook page here.